Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 **Profile Page**

 * Users can see them own added spells.
-* If user hasn't added any recipes, a suggestion to do that is presented along with a button to redirect directly to Add Spell page.
+* If user hasn't added any spells, a suggestion to do that is presented along with a button to redirect directly to Add Spell page.
 * Users can edit, delete and add spells.
 * If user is Admin, than another option for Manage Categories is available, where Admin can add, edit and delete spell categories.